elhackeado/user-management/README.md

 ```

 ### 4. Update User Details
 This API updates details of a single user.
-This API takes username as a input in the URI and `fname`, `lname` and `pincode` in the request body.
-This API also checks existence of the username in the database before updating the details, If the user with the given username doesn't exists the API responds with a user doesn't exists message.
+This API takes `username` as a input in the URI and `fname`, `lname` and `pincode` in the request body.
+This API also checks existence of the username in the database before updating the details, If the user with the given username doesn't exists the API returns a user doesn't exists message.

 **Route** : `/users/<username>` <br>